Oliver-Gross/Oliver-Gross.github.io/README.md

 It contains mostly medical data which can be used for a early detection of a heart disease.

 ## Description
-The used model can give you a predicition based on your input and used features and the accuracy of said prediction as well.
+The used model can give you a predicition based on your input and used features and gives you the accuracy of said prediction as well.

 ## Licensing, Authors, Acknowledgements
 Acknowledgements<br>